 Using PDF Action Lists (.pal) you can automate a number of ArtPro+ functions.
-Action Lists are managed in the Action List Preferences.
+Action Lists are managed in the Action List Preferences and can be run or edited from the Action List Side Drawer.

 11.1.
-Running an Action List
+The Action List Side Drawer